aehrc/TRIBES/README.md

 	tar -xzf REF-G1K_EUR.tar.gz
 	rm REF-G1K_EUR.tar.gz  (optionally)

-The reference data is subset of 1000 genomes dataset with unrelated EUR inviduals and it's used in various stages of preprocessing (e.g. LD prunning, phasing or filtering on MAF).
+The reference data is subset of 1000 genomes dataset with unrelated 'EUR' inviduals and it's used in various stages of preprocessing (e.g. LD pruning, phasing and filtering on MAF).

 Download and uncompress example data (390 MB)